The Work-Money-Life Snapshot

 THE REPORT

-It opens with a visual of your scores across all five domains, along with a short synthesis of what that combination actually reveals.
+It opens with a visual showing your scores across all five domains, along

 From there, the report works through each domain in turn:

-What that score means in the context of others
+What that score means in the context of the whole profile

 One specific next step